 The Orbit Media report showed that paid services and influencer collaborations were on the decrease, but focusing attention on email marketing and SEO was on the increase — 66% and 69% of bloggers respectively using the approaches to increase blog traffic.
 Back in 2014, only around 30% of bloggers were using email marketing.

-And if you’re interested in learning more about email marketing, this is a great place to start: 40+ Email Marketing Statistics That You Need To Know by Funnel Overload.
+And if you’re interested in learning more about email marketing, this is a great place to start: 40+ Email Marketing Statistics, Facts, & Trends by Startup Bonsai.

 86 – Pro bloggers share any one blog post, on average, 8 times on social media after publishing it.